erickun0125/LIVerse_MBRL/README.md

 A PyTorch implementation of **LIVerse**, a novel world foundation model (WFM) that unifies vision-language semantics and forward dynamics into a unified latent space to enhance the generality and scalability of model-based reinforcement learning.
 Unlike traditional imitation learning-based robot foundation models (RFMs), we introduce a PlaNet-style agent that leverages vision-language model (VLM) based reward in sampling-based model predictive control (MPC) manner.

+**Research Foundation**: This work builds upon danijar's Dreamer-v3 architecture for model based reinforcement learning.

+**Codebase Foundation**: This implementation is based on NM512's dreamerv3-torch PyTorch port of Dreamer-v3.

 ## Overview

 **LIVerse** addresses key limitations in current robot foundation models by: